KDE/documentation-develop-kde-org/HIG/source/components/editing/slider.rst

 -  Don't show checkmarks if the exact value is not important
--  Don't show min/max label if the values don't give the user additional information, eg. don't label them 0%, 100%
+-  Don't show min/max label if the values don't give the user additional information, (eg. don't label them 0%, 100% when obvious)
 -  If the exact value might be important to the user offer an input field instead of the current value label